Frequently Asked Questions

 How can I book an appointment?

-You can book by sending us a message on Instagram or Facebook, or by using the booking form on this website.
-The form lets you describe your idea and attach references, and your message goes directly to our email inbox.
+You can book by sending me a message on Instagram or Facebook, or by using the booking form on this website.
+The form lets you describe your idea and attach references, and your message goes directly to my email inbox.

-We do not publish a direct phone number because it is much easier to keep track of ideas and references in writing.
+I do not book sessions over the phone, because it is much easier for both of us to keep track of ideas and references when they are written down.

 Do you take walk-ins?

-Normally we do not take walk-ins.
-The studio is open only when the artist is working with booked clients.
+Normally I do not take walk-ins.
+The studio is only open when I am working with clients who have booked in advance.

-From time to time we may announce a special walk-in day on our social media.
-Outside of those occasions, please always contact us first and book a time.
+From time to time I announce a special walk-in day on my social media.
+Apart from these exceptions, please always contact me first and book a specific time.

 Do I need a consultation before booking?

-Most projects are discussed online first via DM or the booking form.
-That is usually enough to book your session.
+Most projects are discussed online first, via messages or the booking form.
+This is usually more than enough to book a session.

-If you feel more comfortable with an in-person consultation, that is also possible, but it must be arranged in advance.
-We do not accept unannounced visits, because when the artist is in the studio she is usually tattooing.
+If you prefer an in-person consultation, that is possible, but it has to be booked in advance.
+I do not accept unannounced visits, because when I am in the studio I am usually in the middle of a session.

 How far in advance should I book?

-It is best to contact us a few weeks before your ideal date, especially if you need a specific day or time.
+It is best to get in touch a few weeks before your ideal date, especially if you care about a specific day or time.

-Appointments are limited and we often book up several weeks in advance, particularly for larger pieces.
-The sooner you write, the easier it is to find a time that works for you.
+The number of available slots is limited and my schedule is often full several weeks in advance, especially for larger projects.
+The sooner you write, the easier it will be to find a date that works for you.

 Pricing, Deposits & Payments